 A suite of regulations was established in 1993 for sport lingcod fisheries in Southcentral Alaska considering the lack of quantitative stock assessment information.
 Resurrection Bay remained closed to lingcod fishing year-round to rebuild and protect the population, although there is no formal rebuilding plan.
 The season was closed region-wide from January 1 through June 30 to protect spawning and nest guarding lingcod.
-Daily bag limits in 2019 were two fish in Cook Inlet and Kachemak Bay, and one fish in North Gulf Coast and Prince William Sound areas.
+Daily bag and possession limits in 2020 were two fish in Cook Inlet and Kachemak Bay, and one fish in North Gulf Coast and Prince William Sound areas.
 All areas except Kodiak had a minimum size limit of 35 inches to protect spawning females (Contact Jason Dye or Matt Miller).
+The bag limit in Kodiak, the Alaska Peninsula, and the Aleutian Islands was two lingcod with a possession limit of four fish.
+There were no size limits in these areas.

-Lingcod are the target of a "dinglebar" troll fishery in Southeast Alaska.
+Lingcod are the target of a "dinglebar" troll fishery in the Southeast Region.
 Dinglebar troll gear is power troll gear modified to fish for groundfish.
 Additionally, lingcod are landed as significant bycatch in the DSR longline, halibut longline, and salmon troll fisheries.
-The directed fishery landed 129 mt of lingcod in 2019.
-An additional 57 mt was landed as bycatch in halibut and other groundfish fisheries and 6 mt in the salmon troll fishery.
+The directed fishery landed 137 mt of lingcod in 2020.
+An additional 39 mt was landed as bycatch in halibut and other groundfish fisheries and 9 mt in the salmon troll fishery.

 Central Region commercial lingcod harvests have primarily occurred in the North Gulf District of the Cook Inlet Area and PWS.
-The 2019 lingcod GHL was 23.8 mt in Cook Inlet Area, and the fishery closed December 9 when the GHL was achieved; increases in lingcod effort and harvest in recent years began in 2017 with similar harvest levels in both 2017 and 2018.
-In PWS, lingcod harvest in 2019 was 12.0 mt in PWS, down slightly from 2018.
-Approximately 85% of the lingcod harvest from Cook Inlet Area was from the directed lingcod jig fishery and the remainder was harvested as bycatch primarily on longline gear.
-In PWS, 78% of lingcod harvest was with longline gear and 20% with jig gear, with only 3.7 mt or 30% of total harvest from the directed fishery.
-(Contact Jan Rumble).
+The 2020 lingcod GHL was 23.8 mt in Cook Inlet Area, and the fishery closed November 13 when the GHL was achieved; increases in lingcod effort and harvest in recent years began in 2017 with similar harvest levels in 2017, 2018, and 2019.
+In PWS, lingcod harvest in 2020 was 11.7 mt in PWS, down slightly from 2019.
+Approximately 92% of the lingcod harvest from Cook Inlet Area was from the directed lingcod jig fishery and the remainder was harvested as bycatch primarily with longline gear.
+In PWS, the lingcod harvest was split evenly between longline gear (49.5%) and jig gear (49.5%) with a minimal amount harvested with pot gear; 7.3 mt or 62% of total harvest was from the directed fishery (Contact Jan Rumble).

-In the Westward Region, no directed lingcod effort occurred during 2019.
+In the Westward Region, no directed lingcod effort occurred during 2020.
 All lingcod were harvested incidental to other federal and state managed groundfish fisheries.
-The 2019 harvest totaled 18 mt in the Kodiak Area and <1 mt in the Chignik, South Alaska Peninsula, and Aleutian Islands - Bering Sea areas combined.
+The 2020 harvest totaled 17 mt in the Kodiak Area, 1.5 mt in the Chignik area, and <1 mt in the South Alaska Peninsula and Aleutian Islands - Bering Sea Areas combined.

-Sport lingcod harvest estimates from the SWHS for 2018 (the most recent year available) were 15,031 lingcod in Southeast Alaska and 13,645 lingcod in Southcentral Alaska.
-The average estimated annual harvest for the recent five-year period (2014-2018) was 12,975 fish in Southeast Alaska and 14,356 fish in Southcentral Alaska.
+Sport lingcod harvest estimates from the SWHS for 2019 (the most recent year available) were 14,055 lingcod in Southeast Alaska and 14,288 lingcod in Southcentral Alaska.
+The average estimated annual harvest for the recent five-year period (2015-2019) was 13,077 fish in Southeast Alaska and 13,455 fish in Southcentral Alaska.